 Big Fish Casino is a top-30 highest grossing social casino mobile app.
-Despite the apps success, its age had begun to show with the outdated design.
-User testing revealed that the old store was confusing and created a hurdle for people that wanted to purchase.
-Big Fish Casino’s store needed a UI/UX redesign to help bring it into the 21st century.
-The challenge with designing this store was that it had to be tailored towards an audience that is typically 50+ years old with a very low knowledge of and limited experience with complicated human to computer interactions.
+Despite the apps success, its age had begun to show.
+Customer feedback revealed that the store was confusing and created a hurdle for people who wanted to purchase.
 The feature needed to be tailored to an older audience in order to drive purchases and increase revenue.

 To comply with my non-disclosure agreement, I have omitted and obfuscated confidential information in this case study.
 All information in this case study is my own and does not necessarily reflect the views of Big Fish.

 Conducted a competitive analysis and considered customer feedback and product metrics to create informed user centered designs.

 Collaborated with product managers and engineers in order to implement cross-platform user interfaces and experiences on a re-designed coin store.